 In Matthew 5:14-16 we are to become the light of our Lord Jesus Christ to others.

-In Luke 9:23, our Lord Jesus Christ commands us to deny-self, take up our cross daily and follow him.
+In Luke 9:23, our Lord Jesus Christ commands us to deny-self, take up our cross daily and follow him. (see cited section below for in-depth interpretation James Coffman Commentaries Ephesians 1 verse 4).

 In 1 Timothy 6:11-12 NASB, we are to pursue righteous, godliness, faith, love and perseverance and gentleness, to fight the good fight of faith, take hold of the eternal life of which you were called.